 You can graze the paddock with sheep, goats or alpacas under very specific conditions.

-If a long acting product is used, grazing can be longer on line with the actual amount of persistence the product provides on your property.
+If a long-acting product is used, grazing can be longer in line with the actual amount of persistence the product provides on your property.
+You should monitor worm egg counts to identify what length of protection you actually achieve.